MaliyappaTeggi/Odata-service/README.md

 ### clone the project

-#### Inside the project directory Install the requrements file for the necessary libraries to run the application using the below command
+* Do the below task Inside the project directory

+####  Install the requrements file for the necessary libraries to run the application using the below command
 ```
 pip install -r requirements.txt
 ```